Cash-Economy/BMGF/research/US Financial Diaries - summary of families.md

 4. The family is surviving due to cash injections from family at various points.
 Sarah's mom loaned $6,000 to the family and does not expect for it to be returned.
 5. Currently, the unexpected expenses are covered using credit card debt, and the family also has a mortgage on the house which has not appreciated whatsoever since its purchase.
 6. <b>Overall</b>, Johnson's have a negative net worth and a lot of debt (esp credit card debt) that keeps growing with every irregular event.
 They would not be able to survive without help from family.

+### Learnings from <i><a href="http://www.usfinancialdiaries.org/house1-ca"> The Rodriguez Family: Extended Family Strives to Get Ahead</a><i>

+1. This study is centered around a multi-generational family -- Maria (60 y/o), Dean (75), Regina -- Maria's mother (83), Martin (36) and Daniel (34) -- Maria's sons.
+2. Very positive financial planning story.
+In general the family earns more than they spend, but the income sources are spread over all three generations -- the bulk of it coming from Maria's salary and Daniel's salary.
+Dean and Regina's social security are contributors too.
+3. However, Daniel wants to marry his fiance, move out and buy his own house.
+He's been successful in saving plenty for his down payments because his parents have supported most of his living costs thus far.
+Similarly, Regina wants to live on her own as well.
+The family will lost two sources of income.
+4. Martin has has mental and physical issues and fared the worst out of the entire family.
+Maria and Dean are unsure if they can continue their lifestyle if they lose two incomes but their fixed expenses stay the same.
+5. Thankfully, their biggest variable expenses are restaurants and groceries -- both of which can be controlled with some changes.
+6. <b>Overall</b>, the family should be OK even though their family savings will decrease significantly.
+But this story goes to show that strong financial regimen (and perhaps living as a nuclear family) leads to a successful financial outcomes for all.

 # Rita Douglas: Getting By With Help From Friends
 [*Link*](http://www.usfinancialdiaries.org/house6-oh)